appbaseio/reactivesearch/content/docs/reactivesearch/v3/advanced/stateprovider.md

 ```

 -   **includeKeys** `string[]` [optional]
-    defaults set to `['value', 'hits', 'aggregations', 'error']` which means that by default your search state for a particular component will only contains these keys.
-Although the default search state fulfills most of your common use cases but you can also control it by defining your custom keys with the help of `includeKeys` prop.<br/><br/>
+    Allowed values are `['value', 'hits', 'aggregations', 'error', 'promotedData', 'resultStats']`.
+Defaults set to`['value', 'hits', 'aggregations', 'error']`which means that by default your search state for a particular component will only contains these keys.
+Although the default search state fulfills most of your common use cases but you can also control it by defining your custom keys with the help of`includeKeys` prop.<br/><br/>
     For example:

 ```js